Rays snap 3-game skid, hold off Angels 4-2 in 10 innings

 Tampa Bay’s Taylor Walls singled, stole second, went to third on a bunt and scored on Yandy Diaz’s groundout in the eighth.

-But with Tyler Wade on first in the bottom half of the eighth, Ward came off the bench for his first action since Sunday and promptly drilled a two-run homer to left off Andrew Kittredge.
+But with Tyler Wade on first in the bottom half, Ward came off the bench for his first action since Sunday and promptly drilled a two-run homer to left off Andrew Kittredge.

 Ward’s seventh homer of the season — the Angels’ first pinch-hit homer since September 2019 — was the latest feat in the late-blooming outfielder’s increasingly impressive campaign.